 - Everyone Gets Their Turn: Hilariously averted and conversed with the "Les Mis" sketch where Legataux is frustrated at the inability to get his lines in while everyone else drowns him out.

-- Everything is Homophobic: The Camp Gay man in the "Office Homophobe" sketch assumes that any problem someone has with him is because they hate gay people, and not because of his obnoxious behaviour.
-When he sees that the titular "homophobe" he had been berating for the entire sketch is actually Straight Gay, he realizes "I'm not persecuted, I'm just an asshole."
+- Everything Is Racist: In the "Office Homophobe" sketch, Latrell assumes that any problem someone has with him is because they hate gay people, and not because of his obnoxious behavior.
+When he sees that the titular "homophobe" he had been berating for the entire sketch is actually Straight Gay, he realizes that he was being "an asshole."

 - Gangbangers: One sketch is about a Hispanic gang in a secret meeting - which comes after a bit where Key claims that one such individual intimidated him into making more material about Hispanics.

-- Gang of Hats/Planet of Steves: The Tallahassee Black Republicans, who continue to insist (despite overwhelming evidence to the contrary) that they're a diverse group.
+- The Tallahassee Black Republicans, who continue to insist (despite overwhelming evidence to the contrary) that they're a diverse group.

 - Glove Snap: At the end of this one.

-- Groin Attack: The "I got shot in the dick" music video.
+- The "I got shot in the dick" music video.

 - The sketch where a news reporter (Key) gets attacked by a dog.